-Table 2 lists the kinetic characteristics of the processes that break down lanthanum compounds.
-As opposed to other physical constants like melting point and others, the kinetic parameter values for the breakdown of lanthanum complexes do not regularly vary.
+Table 2 lists the kinetic characteristics of the processes that break down lanthanum complexes.
+As opposed to other common physical constants like melting point and others, the values of the kinetic parameters of the decomposition of the lanthanum complexes do not regularly vary.

 The activation energy is comparable to the activation energy required to cause the hydrated salts to dehydrate.
-The lack of accessible 4f electrons for covalent bonding suggests that the ligands are only weakly bound through electrostatic forces, a metal ion.
-There is no discernible pattern in the activation energy and entropy measurements.
+The lack of accessible 4f electrons for covalent bonding suggests that the ligands are only weakly bound to the core metal ion by electrostatic forces.
+The values of the energy of activation and the entropy of activation show no clear pattern.

-According to the estimated values for each compound of 1- and 2-naphthoic acid, 1hydroxy-2-naphthoic acid, and 2-hydroxy-1-naphthoic acid, the second stage's activation entropy is higher than the first stage's in every case.
-These numbers imply that the structure of the activated complex is less structured than that of the reactants [9].
+According to the estimated values for each compound of 1- and 2-naphthoic acid, 1-hydroxy-2-naphthoic acid, and 2-hydroxy-1-naphthoic acid, the second stage's activation entropy is higher than the first stage's in every case.
+These numbers imply that the structure of the activated complex is less structured than that of the reactants [8].
 The values of A, E, and n don't follow any discernible trends.